Lean Hogs Rallied Triple Digits Out of Weekend

-The lean hog market rallied as much as $1.97 starting the new week of trading, and closed just ~20 cents off the day’s high.
+The lean hog market rallied as much as $1.97 to start the week, closing ~20 cents off the day’s high.
 USDA’s National Average Base Hog price was up by $1.87 on Monday afternoon to $81.17.
-The CME Lean Hog Index for 3/19 was 39 cents stronger to $83.21.
+The CME Lean Hog Index was $83.59 on 3/21, a nickel higher.

 USDA’s National Pork Carcass Cutout Value increased by $2.36 to $95.74 on Monday afternoon.
 The bellies were why with a $13.187 increase to $135.54.
 The other primal cuts were mostly within $1 of UNCH.
 USDA listed the Monday FI hog slaughter at 484k head.
 That compares to 481k head last week and 483.7k during the same week last year.